Building community food knowledge, skills, resources and projects

-- Cooking We fund projects that focus on progressing people’s cookery skills; giving people an opportunity to continually increase their skills which, when put into practice, will benefit their health long into the future.
+- Cooking – we fund projects that focus on progressing people’s cookery skills; giving people an opportunity to continually increase their skills which, when put into practice, will benefit their health long into the future.

-- Nutrition We fund projects that have a nutrition education focus that will give people the knowledge to make good food choices for themselves and share this learning with their friends and family.
+- Nutrition – we fund projects that have a nutrition education focus that will give people the knowledge to make good food choices for themselves and share this learning with their friends and family.

-- Growing We fund projects which create community food growing spaces or support people to ‘grow their own’ at home; enhancing people’s understanding of where food comes from and develop basic food growing skills.
+- Growing – we fund projects which create community food growing spaces or support people to ‘grow their own’ at home; enhancing people’s understanding of where food comes from and develop basic food growing skills.

-To be part of the Forum please email firstname.lastname@example.org
+To join the network please email: firstname.lastname@example.org